erdem/django-map-widgets/README.md

 ### Javascript Requirements

-Django Map Widgets requires jQuery to function in your regular Django views.
-However, if you are using the widget within the Django Admin, you do not need to provide jQuery separately.
-You can simply configure any map widget class as described in the documentation, and they will work out of the box.
+jQuery is required for Django Map Widgets to function in regular Django views.
+However, if the widgets is being used within the Django Admin, jQuery does not need to be provided separately.
+Any map widget class can be configured as described in the documentation, and they will work out of the box.

+Preferable jQuery version is `3.7-slim`.

 ### Screenshots